-The high-performance recruiters can continuously make cold pitches to new consultancies and fresh candidates.
+The high-performance recruiters can continuously verify email addresses to make cold pitches to new consultancies and fresh candidates.
 Continuing this activity will guarantee that recruiters will be in touch with the processes, irrespective of the hiring requirement in the company.

 4. The ability to listen and pay attention to details

 Each recruiter should have the option to tune in to all the details of the position.
 These details are what will lead you to the perfect candidate.
 A successful recruiter additionally should have the option to tune in to the candidate if he/she is interviewing for the position.